Sexual addiction: Controversy

 In a report from 2003, Marty Klein, stated that "the concept of sex addiction provides an excellent example of a model that is both sex-negative and politically disastrous."
 Klein singled out a number of features that he considered crucial limitations of the sex addiction model and stated that the diagnostic criteria for sexual addiction are easy to find on the internet.
 Drawing on the Sexual Addiction Screening Test, he stated that "the sexual addiction diagnostic criteria make problems of nonproblematic experiences, and as a result pathologize a majority of people."

 It has been argued that the CSBD diagnosis is not based upon sex research.

+According to Apryl Alexander, historically, in the US, the claim of sex addiction has been the preferred defense of white men who committed felonies.
+Other scientists agree.

+Although it is a "nice theory", empirical support for the concept of sex addiction is largely missing, and the "industry of porn/sex addiction is based on conservative moral values around sexuality that intrude into clinical practice".
+ASAM recognized in 2024 that neither the American Psychiatric Association, nor the World Health Organization endorse the view that there is such a thing as sex addiction (since CSBD is not an addiction).

+Since this is a disputed diagnosis, Gola and Kraus (2021) found that the WHO reached a "good compromise" by listing CSBD as an impulse-control disorder.

+Julie Sale stated "No-one refutes that clients access therapy for help with sexual behaviours that they feel they have no control over.
+The issue is how these client experiences are conceptualised and how the clinical formulation informs treatment."

+Silva Neves states that in many cases sex addiction therapy applied to gay men is akin to conversion therapy.
+This was also stated in McGhee and Hollowell (2022).
+Charles Francis made the same point in 2023.
+Monica Meyer warned about it in 2018.

+According to a 2024 book, "The truth is most sex therapists and educators do not prescribe to the idea of sex addiction."

 Popular culture

 Sexual addiction has been the main theme in a variety of films including Diary of a Sex Addict, I Am a Sex Addict, Black Snake Moan, Confessions of a Porn Addict, Shame, Thanks for Sharing, Don Jon, and Choke.
+Charles II of England was portrayed as a sex addict in 17th century satires.